-Type of structured entity Nature and purpose Interest held by the Group Total assets 2024 2023 SR '000 SR '000 Public funds To generate: returns from trading in the units and / or periodic distributions from the funds. fee from managing assets on behalf of third party investors.
+Type of structured entity Nature and purpose Interest held by the Group Total assets 2024 SAR'000 Total assets 2023 SAR'000 Public funds To generate: • returns from trading in the units and / or periodic distributions from the funds. • fee from managing assets on behalf of third party investors.
 These funds are financed through the issue of units to investors.
 Investments in units issued by the funds.
-Management and performance fee 1,491,219 237,810 Private funds To generate: returns from capital appreciation and / or periodic distributions from the funds. fee from advisory services / managing assets on behalf of third party investors.
+Management and performance fee 1,491,219 237,810 Private funds To generate: • returns from capital appreciation and / or periodic distributions from the funds. • fee from advisory services / managing assets on behalf of third party investors.
+These funds are financed through the issue of units / shares to investors.
 Investments in units / shares issued by the funds.
-Advisory and management fee 4,785,475 3,375,203 These lunds are linanced through the issue of units / shares to investors.
+Advisory and management fee 4,785,475 3,375,203

 The table below sets out an analysis of the carrying amounts of interest held by the Group in unconsolidated structured entities.
 The maximum exposure to loss is the carrying amount of the assets held.
-These interests are reported as investments at fair value through statement of income into these consolidated financial statements
+These interests are reported as investments at fair value through statement of income into these consolidated financial statements.

-2024 SR '000 2023 SR '000
+2024 SAR'000 2023 SAR'000

 Public funds 100,331 92,217

 Private funds 1,602,862 1,287,395

-1,703,193 1,379,612
+Total 1,703,193 1,379,612

 The Group considers itself a sponsor of a structured entity when it facilitates the establishment of the structured entity.
-The Group earned a fee amounting to SR 65.7 million (2023: SAR 59.5 million) from the structured entities it has sponsored, but in which the Group does not have an interest.
+The Group earned a fee amounting to SAR 65.7 million (2023: SAR 59.5 million) from the structured entities it has sponsored, but in which the Group does not have an interest.